Bhaskar365/Library_Management_System_Angular_ASP.NET_Web_API/README.md

 6.) ng serve will run program for Angular and for API, it would be either dotnet run or direct Run button in Visual Studio.
 <br />
 **NOTE** - _Run the BookList SQL file content in SQL Server after migrations are done and tables are created._

-## Further help

-If you need some help , text me in twitter.